-THE PATRIOT: No, no it wasn’t.
-I had already been in negotiations with Baba about going back to Japan and I went to Eric [Bischoff] and asked if he would let me out of the last year of my contract as I had a chance to go back to Japan.
+Del: No, no, it wasn’t.
+I had already been in negotiations with Baba about going back to Japan, and I went to Eric [Bischoff] and asked if he would let me out of the last year of my contract as I had a chance to go back to Japan.

 He wouldn’t let me out of the deal, so I just walked out and left.

 Their work rate was certainly dictated upon the believability of what they did in the ring.
 They both were very serious about their work and to make it look as believable as possible.

-Then, of course, that segwayed into my program with Bret and the timing couldn’t have been better for it because he was on his anti-American campaign.
-And of course, here comes The Patriot dressed in red, white and blue waving a red, white and blue flag.
+Then, of course, that segued into my program with Bret, and the timing couldn’t have been better for it because he was on his anti-American campaign.
+And of course, here comes The Patriot dressed in red, white, and blue waving a red, white, and blue flag.
 It coupled up very well.

-PWS: It loaned itself up to that storyline perfectly.
+JP: It loaned itself up to that storyline perfectly.

-PWS: A lot of our readers have always been interested in hearing about the guys in the back.
-With the likes of Owen Hart, Davey Boy Smith and Curt Hennig around, there must have been a lot of hijinks happening behind the curtain!
+JP: Many of our readers have always been interested in hearing about the guys in the back.
+With the likes of Owen Hart, Davey Boy Smith, and Curt Hennig around, there must have been many hijinks happening behind the curtain!

 Those guys were always funny and up to something no good.
 They were good ribbers, as was Owen.
-It was a good group of guys and it was a different atmosphere than it was in WCW.
+It was a good group of guys, and it was a different atmosphere than it was in WCW.

-But, there was that growing division between Bret, Owen, Davey Boy and Neidhart with Shawn Michaels and his group of friends.
-That gulf was growing between Bret and Shawn and of course, it eventually lead to what it did lead to [with the Montreal Screwjob].
+But, there was that growing division between Bret, Owen, Davey Boy, and Neidhart with Shawn Michaels and his group of friends.
+That gulf was growing between Bret and Shawn, and of course, it eventually leads to what it did lead to [with the Montreal Screwjob].

-He didn’t mind expressing that to me and I didn’t mind expressing back to him that I disagreed with him.
-I did have allies in Jim Cornette, Jim Ross and Bruce Prichard.
-We had this character that could get over in Global, Japan, WCW and Vince had talked about maybe taking [The Patriot] mask off of me.
+He didn’t mind expressing that to me, and I didn’t mind expressing back to him that I disagreed with him.
+I did have allies in Jim Cornette, Jim Ross, and Bruce Prichard.
+We had this character that could get over in Global, Japan, WCW, and Vince had talked about maybe taking [The Patriot] mask off of me.

-I knew because of the injuries and because of the limitations that I had in the ring, the pain that I was dealing with.
+I knew because of the injuries and the limitations that I had in the ring, and the pain I was dealing with.
 I knew that I probably had very little chance of making it through the entire three-year contract I had with them.

 Theme Song for The Patriot

 Kurt Angle, following his debut in ’99, popularized the song again.
 Did it bother you that they used your entrance song on two guys before and soon after your release, or did you take it as somewhat of a compliment?

-THE PATRIOT: No, I take it as a compliment that they would use it again.
+Del: No, I take it as a compliment that they would use it again.
 I had no problem with them using it!
 I was done.
 I was no longer able to work.
 I was no longer a part of the company.
 You know, I’m just not wired that way.
 I took it as the exact opposite.

 I had no knowledge of prescription pain medication at that point.
-But he sort of smartened me up on it, gave me a handful and said, "Look, try these before your match."
-And I did and the pain went away.
+But he sort of smartened me up on it, gave me a handful, and said, "Look, try these before your match."
+And I did, and the pain went away.

-Now the injury didn’t go away, but the pain went away.
-I was able to go out and do what I was paid a lot of money to do, to go out and work and to provide for my family.
+I could go out and do what I was paid a lot of money to do, go out and work and provide for my family.
 This was my living.
 This paid my mortgage.
 It provided for my kids.
 It put a roof over our heads.
-So I’ve got to go out in spite of the injury, in spite of pain and work.
+So I’ve got to go out despite the injury, despite pain and work.

-So, when you add those two together, 120 pain pills in a day to the other pills I was taking, I was approaching 200 pills a day at this point in time.
+So, when you add those two together, 120 pain pills in a day to the other pills I was taking, I was approaching 200 pills a day at this point.
 It had complete control of me.
 My life was just spiraling out of control.

 Del: No doubt.

-You’ve wrestled for Mid-South, AWA, Global Wrestling Federation, All Japan, WCW and WWF, feuding with and alongside Bagwell, Kenta Kobashi, Paul Orndoff, Stan Hansen, Harlem Heat, ‘Dr. Death’ Steve Williams, Vader, Bret Hart and many, many others.
+JP: You’ve wrestled for Mid-South, AWA, Global Wrestling Federation, All Japan, WCW, and WWF, feuding with and alongside Bagwell, Kenta Kobashi, Paul Orndoff, Stan Hansen, Harlem Heat, ‘Dr. Death’ Steve Williams, Vader, Bret Hart, and many, many others.

-Del: To me, the highlight of my career- working with Bret in the WWF means a great deal to me, but to me, the crowning achievement of my career was to be able to work on that roster that Mr. Baba had in Japan, because he had an absolute hall-of-fame lineup of talent.
+Del: To me, the highlight of my career- working with Bret in the WWF means a great deal to me, but to me, the crowning achievement of my career was to be able to work on that roster that Mr. Baba had in Japan because he had an absolute hall-of-fame lineup of talent.

 For him to think enough of me to include me in that talent, that had Dr. Death Steve Williams, Terry Gordy, Abdullah The Butcher, Dory Funk Jr., Stan Hansen, Johnny Ace [John Laurinaitis], Doug Furnas, Danny Kroffat, The Fantastics [Bobby Fulton and Tommy Rogers], a guy that I partnered with for a while, Jackie Fulton.

-PWS: So tell me, what are you up to these days?
+JP: So, what are you up to these days?

 Del: I’m still in my hometown of Columbia, South Carolina.
 I’ve been in the automobile industry for the last ten years.
 I’ve had a wonderful time doing that and a very good career.
 I’m enjoying my family, my mom, my sister, my children.
-Just living life and enjoying my family, living a life of sobriety and being clean.
+Just living life and enjoying my family, living a life of sobriety, and being clean.

-PWS: Good for you.
+JP: Good for you.
 You deserve this rest now, being able to sit back and be with your family in your hometown.

 Do you watch the current product?

 Del: I watch it, but not a lot of it.
 I tip my hat to the men and women who make a living in that industry.
 I know what they’ve been through.
-I know the hard work, the sacrifices and the dedication that it takes.
+I know the hard work, the sacrifices, and the dedication that it takes.
 So, I’m a big fan of those individuals.
 I’m just not a big fan of the product.

-PWS: What advice do you have for young wrestlers coming up in the business right now?
+JP: What advice do you have for young wrestlers coming up in the business right now?

 Del: It can be done the right way.
 There was a large number that did get involved in prescription and other recreational drugs and alcohol.
 There was also a number that did not do that, so it can be done the right way.

 This is your body.
 It’s what makes you a living.
 It’s what provides you the opportunity to live out your dream and to live it out on a high level, on a stage where the world’s watching.
 So take care of that body.
 Just taking the bumps night after night and the travel schedule, you don’t need to be putting anything into your body.

-You don’t need to be putting anything into your body that’s going to make it tougher, so it can be done the right way.
+You don’t need to be putting anything into your body that will make it tougher, so it can be done the right way.
 If one guy can do it the right way, then everyone can do it the right way.
 I saw enough of them do it that way, that did not fall victim to that cycle of drugs and prescription medication.
-Your body is your money maker, take care of it.
+Your body is your moneymaker; take care of it.
 Preserve it.

-PWS: That is the standard to achieve and to follow.
+JP: That is the standard to achieve and to follow.

-PWS: You take care of yourself.
+JP: You take care of yourself.

 Del: You too, thanks for having me.